-It is recommended the Region will carry out the following:
+It is recommended the CIMA+ and the Region will carry out the following:

 - Preconstruction condition surveys should be carried out on adjacent residences within the ZOIs.
 These properties are detailed in Figure 4A and Figure 4B, which are predominantly the first row of homes either backing or siding Coleraine Drive; and - Vibration monitoring for the duration of the construction activities.